Facility Policies

 The University of Michigan-Flint is a state-funded institution; our buildings and resources may not be used for private/individual monetary benefit.
 Individuals who want to provide personal training or coaching service must make contractual arrangements to rent space at the Recreation Center in accordance with University of Michigan policies and procedures.

-Approval must be obtained from the Rec Center Administration before videotaping or photographing its participants in the Rec Center.
-During videotaped events, please inform staff if you do not want your photo used in print or social media.
+Approval must be obtained from the Rec Center professional staff before recording or photographing participants.
+During recorded events and activities, please inform staff if you do not want your photo used in print or social media.

 During camps, sports games, and other special events, various activity spaces may become unavailable for open recreational usage for a set period of time.
-Schedules will be posted notifying members, students, and day pass patrons.
+Schedules will be posted notifying patrons.

-The department of Recreational Services’ philosophy is to provide a safe, comfortable atmosphere and strive to protect and respect the rights of all patrons and participants.
+It is the philosophy of the department of Recreational Services to provide a safe, comfortable atmosphere and to strive to protect and respect the rights of all patrons and participants.
 The conduct policy is implemented to serve as a basis for governing the use of all facilities and programs overseen by the department.
 Incidents not covered by a given policy will be addressed upon occurrence.

 Patrons observing inappropriate behavior should report such behavior to a Recreational Services staff member immediately.